Diabetic Retinopathy Treatments in Chico

 Diabetic retinopathy refers to a set of eye diseases that are caused by high blood sugar.
 The tiny blood vessels in your eyes are extremely sensitive and can be damaged by blood sugars that are higher than normal.
 When this occurs, the blood vessels inside the retina start to bulge and eventually leak.
 If the condition is not treated and blood sugar levels are not kept within the normal ranges, diabetic eye disease can cause permanent vision loss and even blindness.

 Symptoms of Eye Problems from Diabetes

-Diabetic Eye Disease Treatment from our Ophthalmologists in Chico and Paradise, CA
+Diabetic Eye Disease Treatment from our Ophthalmologists in Chico, CA

 Controlling Your Blood Sugar

 The best way to manage diabetic retinopathy is by controlling your blood sugar.
 Our eye doctors in Chico may recommend talking with your family doctor about ways to keep your blood sugars within the normal ranges.
 Additionally, we will recommend frequent monitoring to ensure that your condition is not worsening.

 If you are at an advanced stage of diabetic eye disease, you may need laser treatment.
 There are two types available.
 The first type is a focal laser treatment.
 This procedure is designed to reduce the amount of leakage from your damaged blood vessels in order to preserve your vision.
 The second laser treatment is called scatter laser.
 This procedure shrinks the damaged blood vessels in the back of your eye.
 These treatments are typically office procedures.